 Out of the many ways I can think of to spend two perfect days in Paris, I am sharing to day the itinerary we followed during our last weekend in the city.

 Paris is a city I know well.
-I have been to Paris many times as a student, on a girls’ weekend getaway, and on a romantic weekend.
+I have been to Paris many times as a student, on a girls’ weekend getaway, I have visited Paris with kids and regularly go there romantic weekends with my husband – it is our very special treat!

-This itinerary is therefore a mix between some of Paris main landmarks and some slightly off the beaten path locations which I wanted to explore or enjoyed revisiting.
+This itinerary is the result of these different experiences and is a mix between some of Paris main landmarks and some slightly off the beaten path locations which I wanted to explore or enjoyed revisiting.

 I believe this is a good 2 day itinerary to see Paris for the first time but also suitable for people who may want to get a taste of several parts of Paris in a short amount of time.